Oskar1818/mineturtle/README.md

 # MineTurtle
-a minecraft CC: Tweaked configuration
+a minecraft CC: Tweaked configuration to connect a turtle to a websocket.